Natnael-Getahun/my-blogdown-blog/content/project/new_subcities/index.md

 ```
 ## Step 1: Getting the Data and Exploratory Data Analysis

-I started by downloading administrative sub city boundaries of Addis Ababa using `osmnx`.
+I started by downloading the administrative sub-city boundaries of Addis Ababa using `osmnx`.

 ```python